andyapo/APYTDLP/README.md

 - Video conversion powered by **FFmpeg**
 - Software and hardware encoder support
 - Flexible bitrate / quality configuration
-- Batch mode for converting entire folder structure
+- Batch mode for converting all media files in entire folder structure

 ### Environment management
 - Automatic download and update of required tools